erewhon/reactive-web-presentation/presentation/presentation.md

 From presentation.

 Things like can you add and remove event streams dynamically?
+Synchronous vs asynchronous.
+Infinite signals.

 </aside>